eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/large_data.rst

     C:\> reg add HKLM\SYSTEM\CurrentControlSet\services\AFD\Parameters /v DefaultReceiveWindow /t REG_DWORD /d 12582912

-.. _flow-controllers:

 Increasing the Transmit Queue Length of an interface
 ----------------------------------------------------
-The Transmit Queue Length (``txqueuelen``) is a TCP/UDP/IP stack network interface value that sets the number of packets allowed per kernel transmit queue of a network interface device.
+The Transmit Queue Length (``txqueuelen``) is a TCP/UDP/IP stack network interface value.
+This value sets the number of packets allowed per kernel transmit queue of a network interface device.
 By default, the ``txqueuelen`` value for Ethernet interfaces is set to ``1000`` in Linux.
 This value is adequate for most Gigabit network devices.
 However, in some specific cases, the txqueuelen setting should be increased to avoid overflows that drop packets.
 Similarly, choosing a value that is too large can cause added overhead resulting in higher network latencies.

 Note that this information only applies to the 'sending' side, and not the receiving side.
-Also increasing the `txqueuelen` should go together with increasing the buffer sizes of the UDP and/or TCP buffer (this does apply for the sending and receiving side).
+Also increasing the `txqueuelen` should go together with increasing the buffer sizes of the UDP and/or TCP buffer.
+(this does apply for the sending and receiving side).

 You can view your setting for your adapter with the following command: